Credentialing Denials: 8 Common Reasons and How to Avoid Them

 • Proof of Malpractice Insurance: Some payers require providers to submit proof of adequate malpractice insurance coverage, specifying certain coverage limits to meet their standards.

-• Site Inspections or Accreditation: For some payers, providers may need to undergo site inspections or submit documentation proving that their facilities meet specific accreditation standards (e.g., Joint Commission accreditation)
+• Site Inspections or Accreditation: For some payers, providers may need to undergo site inspections or submit documentation proving that their facilities meet specific accreditation standards (e.g., Joint Commission accreditation).

-• Background Checks and Sanctions: Many payers require providers to pass background checks and confirm they are free from sanctions or disciplinary actions by regulatory bodies such as state medical boards
+• Background Checks and Sanctions: Many payers require providers to pass background checks and confirm they are free from sanctions or disciplinary actions by regulatory bodies such as state medical boards.

 A good way to avoid this is for providers to stay informed about the specific requirements of each payer they work with.
-This can include anything from documentation standards to specific procedural protocols.

 3. Authorization and Pre-Certification Breakdowns